mephistopheles-8/atshtml/README.md

 I reuse some infix ops in the statics and for the proof system.
 I figure the consistency is best.
 Honestly, I wish I could use the same infix operators for all static list-like ops, but it doesn't seem posible.
-Include `HATS/atshtml_infix_prf.hats` to use infix ops while constructing proofs.
+Include `HATS/atshtml_infix_prf.hats` in your scope to use infix ops while constructing proofs.

 Attribute values, CSS and Javascript are still just strings; for the semantics of the values, you're